drossDS/Dan_Data_Science_Portfolio/README.md

     <center><b><i>Weekly Project - MIT Applied Data Science Program</i></b></center>
 </div>

-A linear regression model was created to predict median home values in Boston-area suburbs and towns based on a variety of varialbes including the geographic and socioeconomic characteristics of the home locations.
+A linear regression model was created to predict median home values in Boston-area suburbs and towns based on a variety of variables including the geographic and socioeconomic characteristics of the home locations.
 Housing data were provided and analysis was performed to determine the most important factors affecting values.
 An equation was developed from the coefficients produced by the model capable of estimating home prices.

 ### Major Accomplishments:
 - Performed exploratory data analysis to gain basic statistical insights for each variable